OCR Deep Learning: How Do You Do It?

 The “deep” in “deep learning” refers to the multiple number of layers that are used to perform separate tasks, which corresponds to the structured nature of neural networks.
 This means that a complex task can be completed by a single trained model, which would not be possible with a linear algorithm.

-For example, an image recognition task is a common example of deep learning in action.
+For example, image recognition is a common example of deep learning in action.
 The lowest layer identifies the edges of an object of interest, while the highest layers recognize and classify the relevant objects, such as human faces.
 In OCR, the lower layers of a neural network may similarly identify the edges of letters, but it’s the work of the higher layers to make sense of the words.
 But we’ll get there; let’s take one step at a time.

 Is Deep Learning Different from a Neural Network?